open-dojot/image-manager/docs/using-image-manager.md

 # Using ImageManager

-Using ImageManager is indeed simple: create a template with attributes and then create images using that template.
-That's it.
-This page will show how to do that.

 All examples in this page consider that all dojot's components are up and running (check [the documentation](http://dojotdocs.readthedocs.io/) for how to do that).
 All request will include a ```${JWT}``` variable - this was retrieved from [auth](https://github.com/dojot/auth) component.

 ## Creating templates and images